 preeclampsia or eclampsia depending on its severity. ...more »

 Most people are not aware that they have hypertension because of a general lack of symptoms until major complications arise.
 In rare cases, some people with hypertension may have headaches or nosebleeds.

 Despite a general lack of symptoms, uncontrolled hypertension damages the kidney and heart and large and small blood vessels throughout the body.
-This due to ...more symptoms »
+This due to the excessive and ongoing ...more symptoms »

 A diagnosis of hypertension begins with taking a thorough health history, including symptoms, and performing a physical exam that includes blood pressure monitoring.
 A diagnosis of hypertension may be overlooked or delayed because in its early stages there generally are no symptoms until complications arise.